|

 seats.
 With multi-member electoral districts,

-an effect, and actually contribute to actually
+to have an effect, and actually contribute to

 keeping the status quo, or changing

-something, according to the voter's views.
+something, according to the voters' views.
 Voters have more choice

 Major parties endorse